Tikka Masala Pork Ribs

 - 1.5 TSP Kosher Salt, to taste

-- 2 TSP Garam Masala (Store-bought is fine to use, but homemade tastes much better!
-Check out my easy homemade recipe for the BEST garam masala!)
+- 2 TSP Garam Masala (store-bought is fine, but homemade tastes so much better!
+Check out my easy homemade garam masala recipe.)

 - ½ – 1.5 TSP ground Cayenne or Kashmiri Red Chili Powder, to taste